cmkobel/holodoublevu/README.md

 # holodoublevu 🪢👀

+_"HOlistic LOw-level Denoising & OUtputting for BLEnded multi-View Unification" - Sorry that backronym was made with chatgpt.
+But the name is mine!_

 > I'm a pipeline kinda guy.

 This is a snakemake workflow that contains (nearly) all steps to perform the proteomics network analysis and interpretation.